binhcn/tech-bank/jpa.md

 - Entity is a object which will be mapped to table inside your relational database
 - Entity manager is an interface which is responsible for managing entities.
-It will do all the operations that you are going to do on this particular entity, for example save(), persist()
+It will do all the operations that you are going to do on this particular entity, for example save(), persist(), remove(), find(),...
 ```
 EntityManager em = entityManagerFactory.createEntityManager();
 em.persist(book);